ac-tuwien/pymhlib/README.md

 ### Changelog

-Major changes over major releases:
+Major changes in releases:

+#### Version 0.1.3
+- bug fix in 2-opt neighborhood search of permutation representation

 #### Version 0.1.2
 - directory renamed to pymhlib to correspond to module name